rne1223/fuse-snippets/README.md

 * Start a fuse by typing **fuse-init**
 ![fuse-init](images/fuse-init.gif)

-* A snippet for all the inputs
+* A snippet for each input
 ![snippets](images/snippets.gif)

 * Intellisense and documentation